 But director Jon Ludwig and his talented team of puppeteers nail it every year, remaining faithful to the source material while adding some unique production twists that really bring the show to life.

 From the opening strains of “We Are Santa’s Elves” to the return of the Abominable Snow Monster, this is as “holly jolly” as a Christmas show can get.
-Families attending Rudolph the Red-Nosed Reindeer on Saturday, November 25 can enjoy a very special, free holiday photo opportunity with one of the puppets from the show!

 Now in its sixth year, Fernbank’s Winter Wonderland is one of the best Atlanta Christmas events for families.